telerik/xamarin-forms-docs/controls/listview/features/listview-features-selection.md

 This is the default selection mode.
 It allows users to select only one item.
 This is how it looks.

-Figure 1: ListView SingleSelection in Android
+Figure 1: Single Selection in Android

 ![ListView SingleSelection Android](images/listview-features-selection-single-android.png)

-Figure 2: ListView SingleSelection in iOS
+Figure 2: Single Selection in iOS

 ![ListView SingleSelection iOS](images/listview-features-selection-single-ios.png)